Muddlee/dkdkdkdkdk/README.md

 # Minecraft Forge 1.8.9 Mod for logging onto Minecraft Session ID's
+-- DISCLAMER: This was not made by me!
 This is a reupload of dxxxxys tokenauth, if you don't trust this you can use https://github.com/Schubilegend/SchubiAuthV2/releases/tag/2.0 instead.